-The bedtime story principle – how to create killer marketing content that your audience wants to read
+The bedtime story principle – how to create great marketing content that your audience wants to read

 I’m really not keen on fairy princesses.